irudnyts/estudy2/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated documentation
+* Fix a bug in documentation related to implicit coercion
-* Improved validation of arguments
-* Implemented new nonparametric tests